 I love sharing this beautiful practice with people.
 Yoga has many benefits and what it brings you might be completely different than what it brings me.
 With this in mind, I try not to cultivate a specific experience in my classes, rather just facilitate a personal one for each student.
 I think of it as me setting up the physical framework, and letting you and your inner teacher have the internal experience.
 The physical framework varies from class to class; Hatha will be slow and sweet, Power and Flow dynamic and playful.
 Whatever the class, I offer a smorgasbord of alternative challenges and modifications to keep things all-inclusive.
 Open hearts and minds of all levels are welcome.

 Oh!
 You probably want to know about my credentials, yes?
 Well here they are!

 I studied with Dan Clement (Yogi Extraordinaire) of Open Source Yoga in 2011 to obtain my 240 Hour Yoga Instructor Certificate and am registered with Yoga Alliance (RYT).
 I have trained with Yyoga’s mentorship program under the tutelage of Clara Roberts-Oss (another Yogi Extraordinaire), completed Leslie Kaminoff and Amy Matthew’s Yoga Anatomy course via Pacific Elements and participated in a three day meditation workshop with Carlos Pomeda.
-I am a Hatha teacher with training and experience in the styles of Vinyasa, Power, Beginner, and Yin.
+I am a Hatha teacher with training and experience in the styles of Vinyasa and Power.